-- delivery of our patient experience strategy - compliance with the mandatory national FFT. - reporting and demonstrating that we have used patent experience feedback to import the experience of care.
+- delivery of our patient experience strategy - compliance with the mandatory national FFT

+• reporting and demonstrating that we have used patient experience feedback to shape the experience of care

-Patient experience monthly reports are provided to operational teams and patient comments are automatically shared with our staff.
-Leaders of our clinical services use the feedback we receive from patients to shape quality improvement activities at ward level and see whether the improvements we are making improve patient experience over time.
+Monthly or quarterly patient experience reports are provided to operational teams, as appropriate and patient comments are automatically shared with our staff.
+Leaders of our clinical services use the feedback we receive from patients to shape quality improvement activities at service level and see whether the improvements we are making improve patient experience over time.

 The Chief Nurse is the Executive Lead for patient experience, who chairs the Patient Experience Group (PEG) within the Trust.
 Their role is to be assured that action on improving and responding to patient experience concerns are addressed.
-Membership of PEG includes representation from; Trust staff, Trust Governors Healthwatch and patient representatives.
-This group routinely reviews patient experience actions and progress, to ensure areas of poor patient experience are addressed.
+Membership of PEG includes representation from: Trust staff, Trust Governors, Healthwatch and patient representatives.

+This group routinely reviews strategic patient experience actions and progress, to ensure areas of poor patient experience are addressed.
 We know from existing feedback there are many examples of excellent care and experience being delivered by our staff and the overwhelming majority of patient's comments are very positive.
 Staff are frequently described as being kind towards patients and towards each other, going beyond the expected level of care.

 All feedback is shared with the relevant ward or department to enable teams to share positive feedback and consider suggestions for improvements made by patients and carers.
-Each ward/ department has a 'learning from your experience' or 'you said we did' poster, which is updated regularly to share the actions that have been taken as a result of patient feedback.
+Each ward/department has a 'learning from your experience' or 'you said we did' poster, which is updated regularly to share the actions that have been taken as a result of patient feedback.

-The Trust participates in the national mandatory patient experience surveys co-ordinated by the Care Quality Commission.
-This feedback is valuable as it enables the Trust to compare performance with other Trusts throughout the country.
+The Trust participates in the national mandatory patient experience surveys co-ordinated by the Care Quality Commission (CQC).
+This feedback is valuable as it enables the Trust to compare performance with other Trusts throughout the country and indicate improvements or declines in service.
 Last year the Trust received feedback from the national inpatient survey.
 A summary of results from this survey is included in the relevant section of this report.